 If data acquisition is enabled, the data read from the BMS, will be visualized on dedicated pages under monitoring.
-If the system SOC is not provided by the BMS but only the individual SOC of the BMUs (racks/piles), then it can be set which BMU to take the SOC reading from.

 On the same submenu level the page for setting up Modbus RTU specifics for BMS communication is found.
 Clicking the up/down arrows will lead to it.